Organizer

 Founded in 1998, Florida-based Domain.com is a web hosting provider and domain registrar who claims to power 1.2 million websites across the globe.

 The company is now owned by Newfold Digital (previously known as Endurance International Group), the power behind other hosting names like Bluehost, HostGator and iPage.
+As of August 2025 the site is closed and has merged with Network Solutions.

-What types of hosting does Domain.com offer?
+What types of hosting did Domain.com offer?

 Domain.com shared hosting homepage screenshot